 - Rhode Island Department of Health: Several programs housed at the Department of Health address nutrition including Home Visitors, Women, Infant and Children (WIC), the Oral Health initiative and the Health Equity Institute.
 They build collaborative partnerships, train partners, foster communication between organizations addressing nutrition and physical activity, track/share data and implement PSE changes to address overweight and obesity in Rhode Island. - Rhode Island Department of Human Services Child Care Assistance Program: Eligible children and their families receive developmentally appropriate early education programs and services through qualified child-care providers.
 Support services include child health, nutrition and safety programs. - Rhode Island Food Policy Council: The mission of the RI Food Policy Council is to promote a more equitable, economically vibrant, and environmentally sustainable food system in RI.
-They create partnerships, develop policies, and advocate for improvements to the local food system to increase and expand its capacity, viability and sustainability. - Rhode Island Healthy Schools Coalition (RIHSC): The RIHSC is a community of partner organizations supporting school wellness efforts through outreach and TA - including resources and tools, workshops and programs, funding opportunities and best practices to school stakeholders statewide. - Rhode Island Kids Count: Their mission is to improve the health, safety, education, economic well-being, and development of Rhode Island's children by providing credible data to influence public policies. - Rhode Island Meals on Wheels (MOW): Partially state-funded agency coordinating home delivery of 1300 meals daily through Rhode Island, also manages 9 café meal sites for low-income seniors living in Providence.
+They create partnerships, develop policies, and advocate for improvements to the local food system to increase and expand its capacity, viability and sustainability. - Rhode Island Healthy Schools Coalition (RIHSC): The RIHSC is a community of partner organizations supporting school wellness efforts through outreach and TA including resources and tools, workshops and programs, funding opportunities and best practices to school partners statewide. - Rhode Island Kids Count: Their mission is to improve the health, safety, education, economic well-being, and development of Rhode Island's children by providing credible data to influence public policies. - Rhode Island Meals on Wheels (MOW): In 2019, partially state-funded agency coordinated home delivery of 1300 meals daily through Rhode Island; this increased to 2,748 older adults in 2020 due to the pandemic.
+It also manages 9 café meal sites for low-income older adults living in Providence.
 RI SNAP-Ed provides nutrition information and educational materials in partnership with RI MOW to help meet the nutrition education needs of high-risk clients both homebound and attending the Providence congregate meal sites. - Rhode Island Office of Healthy Aging: The RI Office of Healthy Aging coordinates nutrition programs through 75 congregate meal sites.
-SNAP-Ed improves the distribution of nutrition information to eligible low-income seniors through nutrition education at 9 meal sites per month as well as face-to-face nutrition workshops in several agencies serving low-income senior populations.
+SNAP-Ed improves the distribution of nutrition information to eligible low-income older adults through nutrition education at 9 meal sites per month as well as face-to-face nutrition workshops in several agencies serving low-income senior populations.

 - Rhode Island Public Health Institute: Programs created to address major barriers to eating more fruits and vegetables as identified through a needs assessment in RI.
 Barriers include high cost of fresh fruits and vegetables, inadequate time for shopping, and limited access/poor quality fruits and vegetables in low-income neighborhoods.
-Key programs are Food on the Move and plans for SNAP Incentive work. - Southside Community Land Trust (SCLT): Southside Community Land Trust serves people in economically challenged, urban neighborhoods where fresh produce is scarce and residents are at increased risk for diet-related, chronic diseases.
-SCLT educates about diet and nutrition, agriculture, farming and the environment, and owns or manages 21 community gardens in RI core communities.
+Key programs are Food on the Move and NouRIsh campaign that addresses SNAP fruit and vegetable incentives and sugar sweetened beverages consumption. - Southside Community Land Trust (SCLT): Southside Community Land Trust serves people in economically challenged, urban neighborhoods where fresh produce is scarce and residents are at increased risk for diet-related, chronic diseases.
+SCLT educates about diet and nutrition, agriculture, farming and the environment, and in their network there are 60 gardens and farms in RI core communities.
 SCLT also manages land used by farmers to supply fresh fruits and vegetables to farmers' markets, food businesses, restaurants, and CSA's. - Women, Infant and Children (WIC): Provides nutritious foods, nutrition counseling and referrals to health and other social services to eligible low-income pregnant women, postpartum and breastfeeding women and infants up to age 5 who are at nutritional risk.
 WIC operates in 24 locations throughout Rhode Island.